tranhelen/tranhelen/_drafts/2016-12-05-carvingalife.md

 	<br>– Alan Watts</p>
 </blockquote>

-In the Western world, we tend to equate who we are with what we do for a living.
+In the Western world we tend to equate who we are with what we do for a living.
 This is fine but it's not exactly right for all of us.
-It implies that we all have the same value-sets and that's far from the truth.
+It implies we all have the same value-sets and that's far from the truth.

 A few months ago I went through the exercise of identifying my values.
 I was doing this in an effort to clarify my decision-making and life more intentionally.
 I wanted the life _I_ could carve, not someone else's.